falexwolf/falexwolf.me/index.md

 Title: Hi there!

-Thanks for stopping by, I'm Alex.

 I work at [Lamin Labs](https://lamin.ai/).
-We want to make data & analysis management for computational biology a lot more pleasant, robust and effective.
+We want to make data & analysis management for computational biology a lot more pleasant, robust, and effective.

 Previously, I created [Scanpy](https://scanpy.org/), led the build-up of [Cellarity](https://cellarity.com/)’s compute platform,